nicholaspretorius/udacity-mobile-flashcards/README.md

 The app comprises of "Decks" containing "Cards".
 Each deck you create will contain questions (cards) for a particular category (deck).
 For each card you create a question and an answer.

-Once you have a deck with questions, you can start a quiz to test your knowledge.
+Once you have a deck with cards, you can start a quiz to test your knowledge.
 As you go through the quiz, you will mark your answers as "Correct" or "Incorrect".
 At the end of your quiz you will get a score.

-You can add as many decks as you like.
-And you can add as many questions to each deck as you like.
-Up to you!
+Happy studying!

 ### Instructions.